-As the project proposes to remove more than 200 000 tonnes of sand per year, it is considered a "Major Project" under Schedule 1 of State Environmental Planning Policy (Major Projects) 2005.
-Therefore, under Part 3A, Section 75 of the Environmental Planning and Assessment Act 1979, an Environmental Assessment is required and the Minister for Planning is the consent authority.
+As the project proposes to remove more than 200 000 tonnes of sand per year, it is "Major Project" considered а under Schedule 1 of State Environmental Planning Policy (Major Projects) 2005.
+Therefore, under Part 3A.
+Section 75 of the Environmental Planning and Assessment Act 1979, an Environmental Assessment is required and the Minister for Planning is the consent authority.